stanfish/SublimeText_FileModifyStatus/README.md

 # FileModifyStatus

 FileModifyStatus is a Sublime Text plugin that shows the _modified_ status of the file in the status bar.
-This is done through checking the undo stack.
+This is done through checking the save status.

 Sublime Text itself tells if the document is dirty or not but only since the last save.
-This plugin however checks if the file is modified since it was ever opened.
+This plugin however checks if the file has been saved since it was ever opened.

 * If the file is modified: